Recent Highlights

 Details of the number of drug seizures and drug related arrests is available on our Drug Seizure Statistics page.

-The number of drug seizure incidents recorded by the police has shown a mainly upwards trend since 2006/07, with the only decreases seen in 2016/17, 2023/24 and 2024/25.
+The number of drug seizure incidents recorded by the police has shown a mainly upwards trend between 2006/07 and 2022/23, and a declining trend from 2023/24 onwards.

 Drug-related arrests generally increased between 2006/07 and 2019/20.
 A fall in each of 2020/21 and 2021/22 was followed by an increase in both 2022/23 and 2023/24; 2024/25 has shown a further decrease.

-In 12 months from 1st April 2024 to 31st March 2025:
+In the 12 months from 1st January 2025 to 31st December 2025:

 The number of anti-social behaviour incidents had been trending downwards since the start of the data series in 2006/07, with levels falling to around three fifths of the initial total by the end of 2019/20.
 The introduction of lockdown measures and other restrictions relating to the Covid-19 pandemic led to a substantial increase in levels of anti-social behaviour recorded during 2020/21.
 Following the removal of restrictions, the downwards trend in anti-social behaviour incidents resumed, with 2024/25 recording the lowest financial year level in the data series.

-In the 12 months from 1st May 2024 to 30th April 2025:
+In the 12 months from 1st February 2025 to 31st January 2026:

-Figures used are for the period April 2024 - September 2024 (the most recent comparable statistics).
+Figures used are for the period April 2024 - March 2025 (the most recent comparable statistics).

 Northern Ireland has the lowest crime rate when compared with all other police forces in England and Wales.